Dr Katherine New

 I completed my BA in Classics and Modern Languages (Russian) at University College, Oxford, and my MSt in Medieval and Modern Languages (Russian) at University College, Oxford.
 I completed my DPhil in Medieval and Modern Languages (on 19th and early 20th-century Russian drama) at New College, Oxford.
 My DPhil research was funded by the AHRC Doctoral Training Partnership.

 I have been involved in teaching and student support at Oxford University since 2017.
-I have held research and teaching positions, including a Stipendiary Lectureship at Oriel College (2021-2023), a Non-stipendiary Lectureship at University College (Michaelmas 2022), a Graduate Teaching Assistantship at New College (2019-2023); a Junior Research Fellowship at Wolfson College (2022-2023) and a Research Assistantship at St Edmund Hall for the CatCor project (2020-21).
+I have held research and teaching positions, including a Stipendiary Lectureship at Oriel College (2021-2024), a Non-stipendiary Lectureship at University College (Michaelmas 2022), a Graduate Teaching Assistantship at New College (2019-2023); and a Research Assistantship at St Edmund Hall for the CatCor project (2020-21).

 My research interests are focused on 19th-20th century Russophone literature, drama and theatre, and on gender studies.
 My publications include articles on Russian drama of the 19th-20th century (from Ostrovskyand Chekhov to Razumovskaya); Russian poetry (from Pushkin to Mayakovsky and Khodasevich); gender studies in modern Russian culture; the reception of ancient drama in Russian literature; narratological and intertextual studies.